gelvinp/rcalc/README.md

 ## Technical debt
  - [ ] Implement arena allocator (At least for the displayables?
 Just generally audit for unneeded allocations)
  - [ ] Go poke at wayland?
 Find a machine that can *actually* run it?
+ - [ ] Rewrite readme / create wiki with documentation on usage and development

 ## Platform support